jboulanger/sganalysis/README.md

 4. Granules

 Segmentations:
-- Cells are segmented using channels 1 DAPI and 2 WGA
+- Cells are segmented using channels 1 DAPI and 2 WGA using cellpose
-- Nuclei are segmented using channel 1 DAPI
+- Nuclei are segmented using channel 1 DAPI using cellpose
 - Stress granules are segmented using channel 4
 - Other label